pytest-visual/pytest-visual/README.md

 Yes.
 And this is exactly what you should be doing!
 Just omit the `visual` fixture, and it's a normal `pytest` test again.

-### Which parts of a typical ML codebase can be visually tested?
+### Which parts of a typical computer vision codebase can be visually tested?

 Visual testing can be used to verify the correctness of